 Funding for this NOFA is available on a continuous basis as funds are available.
 The NOFA will be closed once all available funds for the fiscal year are reserved.
 SDHC staff will determine the available and most appropriate funding sources for projects recommended for funding.
-Projects seeking priority points for setting aside units for the formerly homeless (see Section 1.6) may also apply for up to eight Federal Project-Based Housing Vouchers or Federal Sponsor-Based Housing Vouchers.
+Developers seeking Federal Section 8 Project-Based Housing Vouchers should apply under SDHC's Permanent Supportive Housing NOFA.